William Lynn McKinney, Dean

 Students pursuing a program in secondary education normally obtain a B.A. degree, double majoring in education and their subject matter specialization, although a B.S. degree in secondary education is available in some specialization areas.
 Secondary education programs are offered in biology, chemistry, English, general science, history, mathematics, modern language, physics, and social studies.

-The major in elementary education requires 128 credits; secondary education requires 120 credits.
+The major in elementary education requires a minimum of 120 credits; secondary education requires 120 credits.